 Information we hold

-We collect the name, email address and IP address of those who register to our website in order to comment on it, or those who sign up to receive our email newsletter (which you can do in the right nav bar on this page).
-We do not share this data with anyone else, it is kept internally purely for the purposes of allowing readers to access our website and leave comments and interact with other users.
+We collect the name, email address and IP address of those who register to our website in order to comment on it, those who sign up to receive our email newsletter (which you can do by using the button at the top-right of this website), or those who sign up to our esports training offering.
+We do not share this data with anyone else, it is kept internally purely for the purposes of allowing us to better understand our users, and to allow readers to access our website and leave comments and interact with other users.

 We also store the name and address of competition winners, purely for the purpose of sending them any prizes that are required to be mailed out to them.
 The names and addresses are sometimes shared with the competition partner (a third-party who may provide the prizes), and if this is the case, this will be made clear to the winner(s) beforehand when Esports News UK contacts them by email or Twitter direct message.
 Their information will not be shared if the competition winner does not wish them to be shared.
 Please visit this link to read the terms and conditions that apply to every competition that is run by Esports News UK.

-For those who sign up to our premium reader service to remove ads from the site, we will collect their name, address, card/payment details and contact number.
+For those who sign up to our esports training offering, we will collect their name, email, card details and other info to allow us to better help them and contact them if needed.
 This data will not be shared with anyone.
-It is safely stored internally purely for the purposes of receiving payment from the reader, and for giving them a shoutout on Twitter (if they have selected the relevant option and agree to it, of course).
+It is safely stored internally purely for the purposes of receiving any payments from the end user, and for contacting them if needed.

 We do store basic information of members of staff/volunteer writers, such as names, contact numbers and emails.
 We will only use this information to contact them.

 Data is kept by us indefinitely unless stated otherwise.
 Individuals have a right to complain to the ICO if they think there is a problem with the way their data is handled.

 Sometimes we are contacted by third-parties who wish to seek contact information from someone in esports.
 We will never share personal information like this with a third-party without contacting the person in question and seeking permission from them first.